-Federal and state funds are allocated to the local department of social services (LDSS) to support eligible families so their children can attend child care programs.
+Programs Local Implications and Eligibility Child Care Federal and state funds are allocated to the local department of social services (LDSS) to support eligible families so their children can attend child care programs.
 In addition to federal and state funds, county districts contribute towards the subsidy program.
-To be eligible for Guaranteed Child Care Subsidy, families must meet one of the following categories:

-- Families are on public assistance (TANF). - Families are under 200% of poverty and have left public assistance (TANF) in the prior year, including low-income working families and teenage parents who are completing high school. - Families are eligible for public assistance (TANF), but choose only to receive a child care subsidy.
+To be eligible for Guaranteed Child Care Subsidy, families must meet one of the following categories: Subsidy Families are on public assistance (TANF).
+Families are under 200% of poverty and have left public assistance (TANF) in the prior year, including low-income working families and teenage parents who are completing high school.
+Families are eligible for public assistance (TANF), but choose only to receive a child care subsidy.
 Note: Guaranteed Child Care Subsidy is different than who may be eligible.
 The LDSS has some flexibility in administering its child care subsidy program.
 Therefore, it is important to review the Child and Family Services Plan for the LDSS in which the family resides because the plan details how the child care subsidy program is administered beyond and within the three identified categories listed above.
 In addition, it is extremely important to work with the LDSS to understand the districts' eligibility requirements for receiving a child care subsidy as the Child and Family Services Plan can be difficult to interpret.
 For more information regarding eligibility in your county, contact your LDSS.

 Programs Local Implications and Eligibility Early Head Start and Head Start Early Head Start: Provides home-based services and full-day child care to eligible families with children from birth to age 3.
 The program promotes healthy prenatal outcomes for pregnant women and enhance children's health and development from birth to 3 years of age.
 The Early Head Start program enhances a child's social and cognitive development through the provision of educational, health, nutritional, social, and other services to enrolled children and their families.
 They engage parents in their children's learning and help them make progress toward their educational, literacy, and employment goals.
 Significant emphasis is placed on parent involvement.
 Also, the program promotes healthy prenatal outcomes for enrolled pregnant women.
 Head Start: Promotes school readiness for children age 3-5 by enhancing the social and cognitive development of children through the provision of educational, health, nutritional, social, and other services for enrolled children and families.
 This program includes a parent engagement component so parents can actively participate in their child's learning and help them make progress toward their educational, literacy, and employment goals.
 Significant emphasis is placed on the parent's involvement in the administration of local Head Start programs.
 Children who live in low-income families, are homeless, or on TANF can be eligible for participation.
 Federal funds are provided directly to the Early Head Start and/or Head Start grantee.
 The programs may provide home-based services and all-day child care to eligible families.
-In general, families are eligible if ✓ the family's income is equal to or below 100 percent of the federal poverty line; ✓ the family is eligible, or in the absence of child care would be potentially eligible, for TANF, including TANF child-only payments; ✓ the child is homeless; or ✓ the child is in foster care.
-Note that there are several additional allowances for program eligib
+In general, families are eligible if In the family's income is equal to or below 100 percent of the federal poverty line; In the family's income is equal to or below 100 percent of the federal poverty line; In the family is eligible, or in the absence of child care would be potentially eligible, for TANF, including TANF child-only payments; In the family is informer are several additional a